sedaro/sedaro-python/README.md

 ## To run tests:

-For Sedaro devs testing in the local development environment: make sure `sedaro-app` container is running.
+- For Sedaro devs testing in the local development environment: make sure `sedaro-app` container is running.

-Update the variables in `tests/config.py` to reflect an API key for a `user` in your dev environment and branch ID's that correspond to that user.
-Then run:

-For non-Sedaro devs testing in the live environment: update the `HOST` variable in `tests/config.py` to `'https://api.sedaro.com'`.
+- For non-Sedaro devs testing in the live environment: update the `HOST` variable in `tests/config.py` to `'https://api.sedaro.com'`.

-For non-Sedaro devs testing in a dedicated Sedaro instance: update the `HOST` variable in `tests/config.py` to the url of your Sedaro server.
+- For non-Sedaro devs testing in a dedicated Sedaro instance: update the `HOST` variable in `tests/config.py` to the url of your Sedaro server.

+- For everyone: update the remaining variables in `tests/config.py` to reflect an API key for a `user` in your environment and for branch ID's that correspond to that user.

+Run:

 ```zsh
 python3 tests
 ```

 ## To run client generator:

+Note: this is designed for Sedaro internal use.

 ```zsh
 python3 client_generator